ajhayden/TechnicalInterviewCourse/Unit_01_Course Intro/README.md

 # Class 1 - Course Intro

 ## Why are we doing this course?
-- Although Information Systems students have the skills for the daily needs of technical sofware engineering roles, they aren’t prepared for the technical interviews required land the job.
+- Although Information Systems students have the skills for the daily needs of technical sofware engineering roles, they aren’t prepared for the technical interviews required to land the job.
 - Students don’t know the specific skills needed to pass these interviews.
 - Students don’t feel adequately supported by the IS department in gaining these skills.
 - Students don’t know where to start in their preparation.